Cart

 Tempur-Pedic is the brand that made memory foam famous, known for its deep, body-hugging contouring and exceptional durability.
 Nolah offers a similar pressure-relieving experience but with a modern twist.
 Its proprietary AirFoam® is designed to be temperature neutral, so you get that comfortable sink without trapping body heat—a common complaint with traditional memory foam.
 While Tempur-Pedic often comes with a higher price tag, Nolah provides a cooler, more responsive foam feel at a more accessible price point.
 It’s a fantastic alternative if you love the feel of foam but tend to sleep hot.

-Nolah vs. Purple: Comparing Cooling and Support
+Nolah vs. Purple: Which Offers Better Cooling and Support?

 Both Nolah and Purple are focused on solving the problem of overheating during sleep, but they go about it in very different ways.
 Nolah uses its advanced AirFoam® to improve airflow within a familiar foam structure, offering great support for back and stomach sleepers.
 Purple uses its unique GelFlex Grid, a hyper-elastic polymer that creates a floating sensation and allows for incredible airflow.
 While Nolah’s foam provides more traditional contouring, Purple’s grid flexes under pressure points for a unique feel.
 If you want cooling technology in a more classic foam mattress, Nolah is a solid choice.
 Pairing it with one of our cooling mattress protectors can further enhance your sleep experience.